AdaCore/learn/courses/intro-to-ada/chapters/modular_programming.rst

 Here we can see that the body of the :ada:`Get_Workload` function has to be declared in the body.
-Coincidentally, introducing a body allows us to put the :ada:`Workload_Type` array type and the constant :ada:`Workload` in the body, and make them inaccessible to the user of the :ada:`Week` package, providing a first form of encapsulation.
+Coincidentally, introducing a body allows us to put the :ada:`Workload_Type` array type and the constant :ada:`Workload` in the body, and make them inaccessible to the user of the :ada:`Week_2` package, providing a first form of encapsulation.

 This works because entities declared in the body are *only* visible in the